cnabio/cnab-spec/301-metadata-repositories.md

 ## Extending the MVP to verify the provenance of bundles

 This subsection discusses how to extend the MVP to verify the provenance of bundles.
-We do this by transparently in-toto metadata using TUF as a [compromise-resilient transport protocol](https://www.datadoghq.com/blog/engineering/secure-publication-of-datadog-agent-integrations-with-tuf-and-in-toto/).
+We do this by transparently including in-toto metadata using TUF as a [compromise-resilient transport protocol](https://www.datadoghq.com/blog/engineering/secure-publication-of-datadog-agent-integrations-with-tuf-and-in-toto/).
 Figure 2 illustrates our simple metadata repository for a bundle.

 ![Figure 2: Extending the MVP metadata repository for a bundle](img/example-tuf-in-toto-repository.png) **Figure 2**: Extending the MVP metadata repository for a bundle.